khlam/debloat-samsung-android/README.md

 ### Debloat Samsung Android via ADB

 This repository contains a list of adb commands to remove bloatware from Samsung Android devices.
+Keep in mind running all these commands will remove everything Samsung, including the galaxy store, themes, etc. down to barebones Android.
+Use at your own risk or read over all commands to make sure you don't take out something you need.
+Again, the only way to get apps back in this method is to do a factory reset.

 The effect of running these adb commands is roughly equilivent to what [Package Disabler Pro+ (Play Store Link)](https://play.google.com/store/apps/details?id=com.elmklmsamsung.batteryaddon&hl=en_US) does, except you're running commands manually so you don't need to give an app device admin permission.